alabou/NMOS-MatroxOnly/Alerts.md

 ## Definitions

-Mv   	Matrox Video class prefix or Multi-vendors class prefix.
+The `Mv` prefix identifies either a Matrox Video class prefix or Multi-vendors class prefix.

 ## Alert Domains
 The alerts are categorized into a limited number of domains.
 The `link`, `transport`, `essence`, `application` and `clock` domains represent the domains of standard, multi-vendors events.
 Those domains are also available on a per-vendor basis to provide additional vendor specific events.
 Finally there is a `vendor` domain for vendor specific events that do not categorized into the 5 base `link`, `transport`, `essence`, `application` and `clock` domains.